kontent-ai/delivery-sdk-js/readme.md

 ### Create typed models

 > Recommended:Use the [Model Generator](https://www.npmjs.com/package/@kontent-ai/model-generator) to automatically
-> generate TypeScript models based on the content types in your Kontent project.
+> generate TypeScript models based on the content types in your Kontent.ai project.

-You may define optional models in Typescript representing your actual data defined in Kontent projects.
+You may define optional models in Typescript representing your actual data defined in Kontent.ai projects.
 You can also auto-generate these models (see below).

 ```typescript